CrisData86/alegra_integration_invoices/README.md

 # alegra_integration_invoices
-"Automate the creation of invoices with CRM Alegra for better efficiency and accuracy."
+"Automate the creation of invoices with CRM Alegra using google sheet api."